Welcome to CECAT. We’re delighted to have you visit.

 Such is his expertise and influence on the subject, we believe that CECAT’s online certificate and diploma courses are the best alternative to study art therapy if you’re unable to study at one of the universities in your country.

-Robert Gray is a member of the Australian, New Zealand and Asian Creative Arts Therapies Association (ANZACATA) He is registered with the Psychology Board of Australia (PBA) and a member of the Australian Psychological Society (APS).
+Robert Gray is a member of the Australian, New Zealand and Asian Creative Arts Therapies Association (ANZACATA) He is registered with the Psychology Board of Australia (PBA) and a member of the Australian Association of Psychologists Inc (AAPi) and the Australian Psychological Society (APS).
 He offers clinical supervision (online) for students and professionals in many countries.

-Robert is also the the author of the book Art Therapy and Psychology.
+Robert is also the author of the book Art Therapy and Psychology.